dhai-seminar/dhai-seminar.github.io/master-course.md

 This week of course will be split into three type of courses: theory, practice and project.
 During the project session, students will gather in small groups to prepare a project around a case study of practical importance.
 The final of the course will be a short presentation of the projects.

-_The theoretical courses will cover:_
+_List of the courses:_

+- Course 1: [Léa Saint-Raymond](https://u-paris10.academia.edu/LéaSaintRaymond), _Quantitative data analysis and cartography_.
+- Course 2: [Mathieu Aubry](http://imagine.enpc.fr/~aubrym/), _Computer vision for humanities_.
-- History of art and AI.
+- Course 3: [Béatrice Joyeux-Prunel](https://artlas.huma-num.fr/en/staff-member/beatrice-joyeux-prunel-2/), _History of art and AI_.
-- Natural language processing for humanities.
-- Computer vision for Humanities.
+- Course 4: [Jean-Baptiste Camps](http://www.chartes.psl.eu/fr/jean-baptiste-camps), _NLP for humanities_.
+- Course 5: [Galla Topalian](https://univ-paris1.academia.edu/GallaTopalian) and [Matthieu Husson](https://syrte.obspm.fr/spip/science/histoire/membres-de-l-equipe/article/matthieu-husson), _History of art and AI_.

 _The practical sessions will feature:_
 - Python programming for AI.